Macquarie University Workers Compensation report - 2015

 There has been a 24 per cent reduction in active compensation claims, with 5,000 injured workers cut off from weekly income entitlements and 20,000 long-term injured losing coverage for medical treatment.

-This Friday 6 March Unions NSW will be launching the latest research by Macquarie University which has been independently conducted since the changes came into play in June 2012 and you can find out what local state election candidates have signed the pledge to support injured workers.
-RSVP now.
+On Friday 6 March, 2015, Unions NSW launched the latest research by Macquarie University which had been independently conducted since the changes came into play in June 2012.

 The main changes introduced by the Liberal Government in June 2012 included: